gen2brain/iup-go/README.md

 * `gtk2` - link with GTK2 version, default is GTK3 (Linux)
 * `motif` - build for X11/Motif 2.x environment
 * `nomanifest` - do not include manifest in Windows build
+* `nopkgconfig` - do not use pkg-config for compile and link flags.
+User specifies CGO_CFLAGS and CGO_LDFLAGS env vars

 ### Documentation